Adekemi02/locale_api/README.md

 <!-- Lessons from the Project -->
 ## Lessons Learned

-Creating this API, I was able to learn and understand the following concepts:
+By creating this API, I was able to learn and understand the following concepts:
 * Caching
 * App Deployment with Render
 * MongoDB